lemois-1337/app-karlsen/doc/COMMANDS.md

 `public_key` here will always be `65 bytes`, representing the uncompressed public key in DER encoding.
 It is composed of `0x04` followed by `32 bytes` for the `X` coordinate of the public key, then `32 bytes` for the `Y` coordinate.

-In Kaspa, you only need the `32 bytes` for the `X` coordinate as the compressed public key to generate addresses whose transactions are signed with Schnorr.
+In Karlsen, you only need the `32 bytes` for the `X` coordinate as the compressed public key to generate addresses whose transactions are signed with Schnorr.

 Transactions signed with ECDSA are currently not supported.